-- Referral to and working with University disability services to request academic accommodations
+- Referral to and working with the University’s Disability and Access office to request academic accommodations.

 - Assistance with enrollment and care at local VA healthcare facilities